Pooja-sri45/exno1/README.md

 # Result
- Thus the Data Cleaning Process is executed Successfully.
+Thus we have cleaned the data and removed the outliers by detection using IQR and Z-score method.